Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab4/README.md

-# Kubernetes Labels & Annotations
+# Setting up Hipster Shop

-For our Hands-On, you will need to run the sample application sock-shop
+For our Hands-On, you will need to run <a href="https://github.com/GoogleCloudPlatform/microservices-demo">Hipster Shop</a> which is a Google sample application.

 ### 1. Run the Sample App sock-shop